All Products

 内网白名单

 Log on to the VPC console.
-On the NAT Gateway > Internet NAT Gateway page, and find the NAT gateway configured for EAS.
-The EIP address is available in the gateway's details.
+On the NAT Gateway > Internet NAT Gateway page, find the gateway configured for EAS.
+You can see the bound EIP address in the Elastic IP Address column.

 image